sergeyk/vislab/tasks.md

 - mode to sort images by proximity in weighted or unweighted feature space (need weights)

 Cluster upkeep
-- remove features from mongo and cache to blosc-compressed h5 or iopro csv
-- aggregate all the downloaded AVA photos from all the machines onto /u/vis/x1
 - launch workers separately from the script that submits jobs for them, but with their own script
     - be able to kill workers with scancel
     - report when workers get killed